marcmylemans/marcmylemans.github.io/_posts/2024-12-01-MFA_RD_Gateway_EntraID.md

 3. Check **Network Policy and Access Services**, then complete the wizard.

 ### 2. Sync Users with Microsoft Entra ID
-Ensure your on-premises Active Directory users are synced with Microsoft Entra ID using **Azure AD Connect**.
+Please make sure your on-premises Active Directory users are synced with [Microsoft Entra ID](https://mylemans.online/posts/EntraID_Cloud_Sync_SSO/).
 This allows seamless integration of existing accounts.

 ---